Commitment to Stroke Care. Commitment to Quality.

 Capital Health Regional Medical Center is a 2019 Get with the Guidelines Gold Plus hospital.

 Hospitals receiving Get With The Guidelines® Gold Plus Achievement Award have reached an aggressive goal of treating patients with 85% or higher compliance to core standard levels of care as outlined by the American Heart Association® for two consecutive calendar years.
-In addition, those hospitals have demonstrated 75% compliance to (four out of 10 heart failure quality measures or seven out of 10 stroke quality measures) during the 12-month period.
+In addition, those hospitals have demonstrated 75% compliance to five out of eight stroke quality measures during the 12-month period.

 Capital Health Regional Medical Center – Comprehensive Stroke Center

 Medical Center - 2019

 |Average Door to Needle Time||46.4 minutes|

 |Discharged on Antithrombotic||99.5%|

 |Discharged on Statin||99.4%|